Comic Relief Maths Activities To Give Maths A Red Nose in 2021

-Red Nose Day is ‘when people across the land get together, put on their Noses, and change lives’.
-It’s a day dedicated to making giving fun and helping those in need.
+Red Nose Day 2021 is on Friday 19th March this year.
+It is a day ‘when people across the land get together, put on their Noses, and change lives’.
+And in schools, this means it’s a day dedicated to making the act of giving fun and helping those in need.

-KS2 Topical Maths Problems for Spring Term 2019
+KS2 Topical Maths Problems for Spring Term

-18 Maths investigations linked to calendar dates, designed to develop reasoning and problem solving in your pupils
+18 Maths investigations linked to calendar dates, designed to develop reasoning and problem solving in your pupils.

 Maths, charity and giving

 Being conscientious, charitable, and kind is – surely – what we hope our pupils will be throughout their lives.
 However, it is important to remember that sometimes this doesn’t come naturally.
-As Primary Teachers, you might say it is our duty to try and instill and nurture positive attributes and qualities in our pupils.
-Bringing charity work into your Maths activities is one way to do this.
+As primary teachers, you might say it is our duty to try and instill and nurture positive attributes and qualities in our pupils.
+Bringing charity work into your maths activities is one way to do this.

-Investigation 1: Red Nose Day Money Maths
+Comic Relief Maths Activity 1: Red Nose Day Roundup

-Investigation 2: Red Nose Day Danceathon!
+Comic Relief Maths Activity 2: Red Nose Day Danceathon

 Comic Relief spends the money raised by Red Nose Day to help people living tough lives across the UK and Africa.
-In 2015 Dermot O’Leary raised £1 million for Red Nose Day by dancing for 24 hours.
+In 2015, Dermot O’Leary raised £1 million for Red Nose Day by dancing for 24 hours.

 - How much did he raise every hour, to the nearest £?